JayCuthrell/jaycuthrell.com/_pages/media.md

 ---

 Over the years I've collected a few digital mementos to compliment the physical mementos I've lost in various relocations for [my career](/resume/).
-Below are samples of my writing, presentations, speaking, interviews, and possibly political aspiration limiting corporate videos. :smile:
+Below are samples of my writing, presentations, speaking, interviews, and possibly political aspiration limiting corporate videos.
+This list will vary from periodic edits and the pernicious eventuality of link rot. :smile:

 * TOC
 {:toc}